ivelum/djangoql-completion/README.md

 # DjangoQL completion widget

-Syntax completion widget for [DjangoQL](https://github.com/ivelum/djangoql).
+An autocompletion widget for [DjangoQL](https://github.com/ivelum/djangoql) that you can embed inside your own custom JavaScript application.

 ## Installation

-DjangoQL completion widget is available at npm as [djangoql-completion](https://www.npmjs.com/package/djangoql-completion).
+The DjangoQL completion widget is available at npm as [djangoql-completion](https://www.npmjs.com/package/djangoql-completion).
 You can install it using npm or yarn.